xokacar/xokacar/README.md

 I'm Okay from Turkey,a Computer Engineering Student and FrontEnd Enthusiast.
 I am learning Javascript,React in these days.
 I also enjoy UI,UX design in general.

-- 🌱 I’m currently learning Javascript,React
+- 🌱 I’m currently learning Typescript,React
 - 💬 Ask me about anything
 - 📫 okay.kacar@outlook.com